Protect Your Health With Dr. Shlafer

 Visit Dr. Shalfer for Safe Tooth Removal

 If you have a tooth that needs to be removed, Dr. Shlafer can provide the comfortable treatment you need.
-Call our office in Farmington Hills at (248) 781-0040. and schedule a free consultation with Dr. Shalfer today.
+Give us a call at (248) 781-0040 to schedule your complimentary consultation or stop by to meet our exceptional team of dentists.